averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

   Scenario: Tuning VAD thresholds updates highlights in real-time
-    Given the VAD analysis is complete and highlights are visible When the user sets the "Positive Threshold" slider to a very high value of "0.95" Then the number of highlighted speech regions on the waveform should decrease or become zero When the user sets the "Positive Threshold" slider to a very low value of "0.20" Then the number of highlighted speech regions on the waveform should increase
+    Given the VAD analysis is complete and highlights are visible When the user sets the "VAD Positive Threshold" slider to a very high value of "0.95" Then the number of highlighted speech regions on the waveform should decrease or become zero When the user sets the "VAD Positive Threshold" slider to a very low value of "0.20" Then the number of highlighted speech regions on the waveform should increase
 ```

----

 #### **File: `tests/features/tone_analysis.feature`**